 There are probably some other ways to do this with extremely high latency, we would love to hear your ideas.

 A few things could throw a wrench into the works, the most exciting being an Ancible (Something we love to think about).
 An Ancible is a fictional faster than light (FTL) communication device, popular in science fiction.
 Our current understanding of entanglement postulates that it operates faster than the speed of light, the transmission of information at FTL speeds remains impossible (something about observing the state of an entangled particle destroying the information).

 Yet given current advancements in quantum computing, and the highly classified nature of quantum cryptography, we like to think that almost nothing is impossible.

 Besides making for some exciting plotlines, such a device would wreak havoc on our infrastructure.
 FTL communications would allow massive arbitrage opportunities, allowing classical markets to be devastated.

 Since you have basically broken time, and time being relative, some interesting things become possible that are really hard to visualize.
 According to the Tachyonic Antitelephone thought experiment, it’s possible to receive the answer to a message before the message is even sent.

-All kinds of things begin to break, (which are explained nicely in this video), and we really have no idea how to mitigate that from an interplanetary trade perspective.
+All kinds of things begin to break, (which are explained nicely in ), and we really have no idea how to mitigate that from an interplanetary trade perspective.
 But it’s a ton of fun to think about.

 As civilization begins to spread amongst the stars, we really have no idea how distant colonies will interact.
 Settlements could be hundreds of years of travel apart.